cnlohr/fx3fun/README.md

 Gotta start git committing more frequently.

 AWW MAN YEAAAAAAAA.
 Turns out was an uninitialized value.
 P.S.
 Neat article.
-Need to be careful about the overlapped structures.  https://blogs.msdn.microsoft.com/oldnewthing/20110202-00/?p=11613
+Need to be careful about the overlapped structures.  https://blogs.msdn.microsoft.com/oldnewthing/20110202-00/?p=11613 Thanks https://twitter.com/cnlohr/status/945907823560613888 @Mr_Red_Beard

 So, now, if you open the Cypress app and select the second option for the data flow, you get 256,000 kB/s via both apps.

+Seriously... how does SetAltIntfc work?
+It does seem to set some configuration the device...
+Found it. 	return CyprIOControl(ths, IOCTL_ADAPT_SELECT_INTERFACE, &alt, 1L);

+Works like a charm.

+Now to figure out why the data's all wrong.
+I was just being dumb.
+Data went where I wanted it.